 A black ombre hair color is when your hair is gradually blended from a black hue to another color hue.
-Typically, it’s blended from a dark color to a lighter color, starting at the top of the head and changing its shade down to the ends of the hair.
-If it starts with a dark color and blends to a lighter color, then it’s referred to as a reverse ombre.
+Typically, it’s blended from a dark color to a lighter color, starting at the top of your head and changing its shade down to the ends of your hair.
+If it starts with a dark color and blends to a lighter one, it’s called a reverse ombre.
 Black ombre hairstyles produce some great contrast.

-Don’t you think it’s time to elevate those dark strands and make a head-turning impression?
-If so, this is definitely a hair color that’s highly sought after!
+Don’t you think it’s time to elevate your dark strands and make a head-turning impression?
+If so, this hair color is highly recommended for you!

 Before your next hair appointment, check out these stunning photos of black ombre hair colors!